GoogleChrome/web.dev/src/site/content/en/learn/pwa/assets-and-data/index.md

 Displaying your PWA's user interface, along with cached content, is better.
 Letting users continue using your whole PWA and syncing server changes when they're back online is the gold standard for working offline.

 To make your app available offline, you will need to cache the assets necessary for your offline experience and make your service worker serve them later.
-Make sure to add the offline assets to your cache before you need them, this is a particular case where you can not cache them when requested.
+Make sure to add the offline assets to your cache before you need them.
+This is a particular case where you cannot cache them when requested.

 {% Aside %}
 Asset caching happens independently from PWA installation,